Is curated content good for SEO? Short answer – yes. Long answer – that’s what this post is about!

 Finally, don’t be afraid to promote your curated content.
 Two good ways to do this are to:

-Two “Don’ts” of Using Content Curation for SEO
+Two “Don’ts” of Content Curation

 1. Copy and Paste Full Content Word for Word